Submissions

 Data collection and analysis

-- Study of human behaviour in fires through a wide range of methodological approaches (experiments, field settings, surveys, statistical methods, machine learning, etc.), and technologies
+The study of human behaviour in fires via a wide range of methodological approaches (e.g., experiments, field settings, surveys, statistical methods, machine learning, etc.), and technologies

 Qualitative studies

-- Information gathering to explore new concepts, developing hypotheses, and understand evacuee motivations - using interviews, observations, online methods, case studies, etc.,
+Information gathering to explore new concepts, developing hypotheses, and understanding evacuee motivations - using interviews, observations, online methods, case studies, etc.

 Conceptual studies

-- Developing concepts and theories to explain human behaviour in fires.
+The development of concepts and theories to explain human behaviour in fires

 Evacuation modelling

-- Simulation studies focused on representing evacuation behaviour, including exploration of human behaviour through models, verification and validation studies, crowd simulations, etc.
+Simulation studies focused on representing evacuation behaviour, including the exploration of human behaviour through models, verification and validation studies, crowd simulations, etc.

 Incident analysis

-- Study and reconstruction of real-world emergencies (e.g. incident recording systems, forensic studies, etc.).
+The study and reconstruction of real-world emergencies (e.g., incident recording systems, forensic studies, etc.)

 Crowd dynamics and crowd management